Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

 If you are participating in directed donation, different transplant team members will perform evaluations and surgeries for you and your recipient.
 Your evaluation is confidential.

-Also, during the evaluation the team will check to ensure that the organ you're planning to donate is healthy and that removing either one of your kidneys or a portion of your liver is unlikely to cause health problems later in life.
-This may include laboratory and imaging tests.
+Also, during the evaluation, the team will check to ensure that the organ you're planning to donate is healthy and that removing either one of your kidneys or a portion of your liver is unlikely to cause health problems later in life.
+This part of the evaluation may include laboratory and imaging tests.

 Consent and final review.
 If you meet eligibility requirements to be a living donor, the transplant center is required to inform you of all aspects and potential results of organ donation and receive your informed consent to the procedure.

 Transplant staff will discuss with you and your family the benefits and risks of donating a kidney or a portion of your liver and answer your questions.
 Staff will also discuss the importance of maintaining a healthy lifestyle before and after donating an organ.

 Most procedures to remove a living donor's kidney for a transplant are done through minimally invasive surgery (laparoscopic nephrectomy).
 Laparoscopic nephrectomy involves less pain and a shorter recovery compared with traditional open surgery to remove a kidney (open nephrectomy).

 In a laparoscopic nephrectomy, the surgeon makes two or three small incisions close to the bellybutton and uses a special camera called a laparoscope to view the internal organs and guide the surgeon through the procedure.

 In some cases, donors may not qualify for minimally invasive surgery, and may need to have an open nephrectomy.
 This may be the case if donors have had multiple abdominal surgeries or if they are significantly overweight.